Little Rock Arkansas

-Unlike other old state capitol museums, (Old Illinois State Capitol), it is not a step back in history as all the chambers etc are not set up to resemble what they looked like in the days that this was an active, current state capitol.
-However, there are displays that show what it looked like, as well as exhibits about Arkansas political history and the people who made policy here.
+Unlike other state capitol museums, (Old Illinois State Capitol), it is not a step back in history, as not all the chambers etc are set up to resemble what they looked like in the days they were active and conducting state business.
+However, there are displays that show what it looked like, as well as exhibits on Arkansas political history and the people who made policy here.

-The inside decor, the flooring the Greek Revival features are still there throughout the building, which is a comfort to those who wish this building had been fully restored to what it originally looked like.
+The inside decor, the flooring, and the Greek Revival features are still here throughout the building, which is at least a comfort to those who wish the building had been fully restored.

-The State Supreme Court and the Legislature met here which means that there was a Supreme Court Chamber and a Representative Hall, a Senate Chamber as well as the Governor’s Office, Court offices, and offices for Representatives.
-Each branch of government had a separate structure.
+The State Supreme Court and the Legislature met here, so visitors will find a Supreme Court Chamber and a Representative Hall, a Senate Chamber as well as the Governor’s Office, Court offices, and offices for Representatives.
+Each branch of government had a separate structure and is represented here.

-In the 1880s, the whole structure was renovated, mostly enclosing all three individual branches of government, connecting them.
-Also, an addition was added onto the back of this newly connected State House building where offices for the Arkansas State Legislators were now located.
+In the 1880s, the whole structure was renovated, which mostly meant enclosing all three individual branches of government, connecting them.
+Also, an addition was made to the back of the newly connected State House building where offices for the Arkansas State Legislators are now located.

 The Old State House has two Rotundas.
-The top one is an 1830’s Greek-Revival inspired architecture with the largest Balcony floor.
-The second Rotunda is inspired by the Victorian period built in the 1880s.
+The top one is an 1830s Greek-Revival inspired section with the largest Balcony floor.
+The second Rotunda is inspired by the Victorian period, built in the 1880s.

-In the very beginning of the 1820s. people were moving with enthusiasm into the Arkansas Territory in such numbers that Arkansas qualified to apply to become a state in America; to have an elected body in their own Capitol building.
+In the very beginning of the 1820s people were moving with enthusiasm into the Arkansas Territory in such numbers that Arkansas qualified to apply to become a state, complete with an elected body in its own Capitol building.

-Throughout its history in the 19th Century, The Old State House has been the place for unusual behavior for politicians.
+Throughout its history in the 19th Century, The Old State House has been a place for unusual behavior by politicians.

 A Disgraced Speaker of the House

-In 1837, during the first year of Arkansas’ statehood a year after Arkansas joined the Union as a state, Speaker of the House, John Wilson, stabbed to death Rep. Joseph J Anthony, after one too many heated discussions between the two.
-It started with John Wilson calling Anthony out of order.
+In 1837, in the first year of Arkansas’ statehood, Speaker of the House, John Wilson, stabbed Rep. Joseph J Anthony to death, after one too many heated discussions between the two.
+It started with Wilson calling Anthony out of order.
 Anthony started to personally attack Wilson and threatened him.
-Right after they had fisticuffs on the floor of the August chamber, Wilson was out of control and killed Anthony with a knife.
+Right after their fisticuffs on the floor of the august chamber, Wilson was out of control and pulled the knife on Anthony.
 Yikes!

 In 1860, the legislators had strong debates about whether or not to leave the Union.
-The first vote went against leaving and joining the Confederacy.
-Another vote came up and the legislature voted this time to leave the Union.
+The first vote went against joining the Confederacy.
+Another vote came up and the legislature chose this time to leave the Union.

-In 1861, the Arkansas Secession Convention of 1861 and became the seat of the Confederate State Capitol in Arkansas.
+In 1861, the Arkansas Secession Convention formally became the seat of the Confederate State Capitol in Arkansas.

 In 1863, Union soldiers drove out the Confederacy.
-Then the State Capitol became headquarters of “a Unionist State.”
+The State Capitol changed hands, becoming the headquarters of “a Unionist State.”

 A Governorship taken by force!
 Brooks/Baxter War.

 In the 1872 gubernatorial campaign, both Governor Joseph Brooks and Judge Elisha Baxter ran as Republicans.
-Governor Brooks as a politician urged Afro-American citizens to register as Republicans, which didn’t go over well with people in his party.
-Not surprisingly, his opponent, Judge Elisha Baxter won the governorship.
+Governor Brooks urged African-American citizens to register as Republicans, which didn’t go over well with people in his party.
+Not surprisingly, his opponent, Judge Elisha Baxter, won the governorship.